GallaFrancesco/greatspn-overlay/README.md

 ### 1. Adding the overlay to layman

+This is an unofficial overlay, therefore the overlay description (which is provided as .xml file) must be specified while adding it.
+The command is the following.

 ```
 root# layman -o https://raw.githubusercontent.com/GallaFrancesco/greatspn-overlay/master/greatspn-overlay.xml -f -a greatspn-overlay
 ```

 Follow the prompt and the overlay should be added successfully.

 ### 2. Updating Layman Repositories